Working Papers

 Impacts of School Violence on Mental Health and Academic Outcomes for Immigrant and Native-Born Children with Junyu Zhang (Draft upon request)

-- Prevalence of Mental Illness and Supply of Medicaid-Funded Services in New York State with Xin Lu and Prof. Steven Stern
+Prevalence of Mental Illness and Supply of Medicaid-Funded Services in New York State with Xin Lu and Steven Stern (Draft upon request)